 2. Published Admission Numbers (PANs)

-All admission authorities must set an admission number for each 'relevant age group' and places will be allocated to all children who apply, or where there are more applications than places, then places will be allocated according to the published oversubscription criteria.
+All admission authorities must set an admission number for each 'relevant age group' and places will be allocated according to the published oversubscription criteria.

 A school will be asked to exceed the admission number only where:-